kaisadilla/judith/.info/spec.md

 ```

 ### Building unmanaged objects
-There are several ways to get unmanaged objects:

 1. Define constructors and functions that return unmanaged pointers, rather than regular objects.
-These constructors are always unsafe:
+These constructors are always unsafe.
+Since `self` inside an unmanaged pointer's constructor is, well, an unmanaged pointer, all fields can be accessed freely even when defining a constructor for a class.

 ```judith
 unsafe ctor Person* ()